 To be fair to them the soft play is pretty damn cool.
 Its all free, everything is once you’ve paid to get in (apart from food).
 There are plenty of tables to sit at outside the soft play but we couldn’t leave our kids to play solo because they didn’t want to go in the toddler soft play.
 Oh no they wanted to go on the older kids one.
 To be honest i don’t blame them either.

-The big sort play is awesome the toddler one is still good bu they have one of those air blowers and a ball pit……with no balls.
+The big soft play is awesome.
+The toddler one is still good but they have one of those air blowers and a ball pit……with no balls.
 Tell a lie Elliot found 1 ball.
 Not sure if they were being cleaned or if they’d just had enough of balls flying everywhere (hehe).
 Either way the soft play at Rookery Open Farm is a shit load better than the one at green dragon.

 Managed to get the kids out of the soft play.
 I don’t think our adult nerves could take the big twisty purple slide so we ran before we had no choice.

 Next stop was pets corner.
-Its a lovely area in here, its all under cover and has a lovely little goats area in the middle that you can walk into and cuddle a goat or get nutted by one.
+Its a lovely area and its all under cover.
+It has a lovely little goats area in the middle that you can walk into and cuddle a goat or get nutted by one.
 The goats here were really friendly too so you wont need to bribe them over with food just to cop a feel.

 Pets corner also has other animal pens to walk in like the rabbits area.
 They have lots of open cages too so you can just stroke a rabbit and get up close.
 None of this was being supervised and at times i was tempted to shove the white fluffy one in my bag.
-It was a lovely relaxed natural feel in the barn and all of the animals we saw seem well looked after and really happy.
-The only downside i would say way that there were no talks or feeding of the animals which we… i mean the kids would have enjoyed but maybe this is something they do on weekends?
+It was a lovely relaxed natural feel in the barn.
+All of the animals we saw seemed well looked after and really happy.
+The only downside i would say way that there were no talks or feeding of the animals.
+Which we… i mean the kids would have enjoyed but maybe this is something they do on weekends?